 Syncing iTunes and DVD movie releases addressed one of the few problems digital distribution still faced when compared to physical media in the early years of the 21st century.
 With the delay now a thing of the past, iTunes sold new movies for $14.99 each.
 Older catalog titles cost $9.99.
 Initially, the deal only applied to the United States, although it later expanded to other countries.

-While it seems like a footnote in tech history in an era where Netflix and other streaming services have so thoroughly remade the distribution process, at the time it was a big deal.
-The iTunes Store was only five years old, having first opened its digital doors in April 2003.
+While it seems like a footnote in tech history in an era where Netflix, Apple TV+ and other streaming services have so thoroughly remade the content-distribution process, at the time it was a big deal.
+The iTunes Store was only 5 years old, having first opened its digital doors in April 2003.

 The ability to download videos through iTunes came in October 2005 with the launch of iTunes 6.0.
 At first, Apple offered just a few thousand music videos, Pixar short films, and a selection of hit TV shows for $1.99 each.
 It later expanded to offer movies.